Find Healthcare Schools

 $74,940 Median Salary

-The following table lists how many occupational health and industrial hygiene graduations there were in 2020-2021 for each degree level.
+The following table lists how many occupational health and industrial hygiene graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads